Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 Draft approval

-If the panel intends to grant an approval with conditions, they must first provide the draft conditions for comment to the applicant and other parties specified in the Act.
+If the panel intends to grant an approval with conditions, they must first provide the draft conditions for comment to:

 Draft decline